drawbuildplay/drawbuildplay.github.io/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack/index.md

 Drumroll, please!
 It's time for the big reveal.
 After all the measuring, cutting, painting, and decorating, your DIY built-in bookshelves and desk are ready to shine.
 But it's more than just a visual transformation; let's talk about the incredible benefits of this project.

 1. **Aesthetic Appeal**:
 Firstly, let's appreciate the sheer beauty of what you've created.
-The bookshelves and desk combo isn't just furniture; it's a statement piece that elevates the entire look of your home office.
+The bookshelves aren't just furniture; it's a statement piece that elevates the entire look of your home office.
 It’s chic, it’s modern, and it totally reflects your personal style.

 2. **Improved Functionality**:
 This setup isn't just about looks; it's super functional too.
 The ample shelving provides plenty of space for all your books, work materials, and decorative items, while the desk offers a comfortable and spacious area for you to work, create, and innovate.